No College Tuition. We Promise.

 The Promise Program is need-based financial assistance for New Hampshire students enrolled in courses that are part of an academic degree or certificate program at one of seven community colleges.
 If you are eligible for a Pell grant of any amount, you may qualify.

 You will know if you are Pell-eligible once you have submitted the federal Free Application for Federal Student Aid (FAFSA), a form completed by current and prospective college students in the United States to determine their eligibility for student financial aid.

 Full and part-time students are eligible.
 To receive Promise Program funds, you must enroll for at least 6 credits per semester.

 You must complete the FAFSA and all federal requirements, if any.
 If you need help with the FAFSA process, contact your college’s Financial Aid Office.
 There is no separate application for Promise Program funds.

-If you receive any amount of Pell funding, the Promise Program can cover the gap between your grants and the full amount of tuition and required comprehensive fees.
+If you receive any amount of Pell funding, the Promise Program can cover the gap between your grants and the full amount of tuition, required comprehensive fees, and academic instruction fees.
 If you receive other grants in addition to Pell such as Supplemental Educational Opportunity Grant (SEOG), Unique Scholarship, or Governor’s Scholarship, we will apply those first; and then any gap that remains may be covered through the Promise Program.